Shigeru Yoshida: First premiership

 Yoshida's first cabinet was based on a coalition between the Liberal Party and the Japan Progressive Party led by former prime minister Shidehara.
 The cabinet notably included Shidehara as minister without portfolio and Tanzan Ishibashi as finance minister.
 Yoshida remained as foreign minister concurrently.
 The cabinet implemented several reforms based on occupation directives, the scope of which Yoshida personally resisted.
 Yoshida oversaw the adoption of the post-war Constitution of Japan, which was promulgated on 3 November 1946 and came into effect on 3 May 1947.
 Yoshida, a warm supporter of the imperial institution, did not believe that the revised constitution fundamentally changed the kokutai.

 In terms of economic policy, Yoshida and Finance Minister Ishibashi initiated a "priority production system" (傾斜生産方式, keisha seisan hoshiki) designed to increase production of steel and coal as they were essential for reconstruction.
 This system was based on the theories of Hiromi Arisawa, an economic expert who advised Yoshida.
+A goal was to move Japan to a free economy.

 The cabinet had to face significant social unrest due to the impoverished situation and labour disputes at the time.
 These issues came to a head when the labour movement called for a general strike to take place on 1 February 1947.
 Yoshida believed that the strike would be an economic catastrophe, which could create the conditions for a communist revolution.
 The situation was resolved when General MacArthur prohibited the strike before it could take place on January 31.
 Afterwards, MacArthur communicated to Yoshida that a new election should be called.

 Opposition

 The election was held in April 1947 election.
 Yoshida himself stood for election for the first time, choosing for his constituency Kochi Prefecture, where his family originated.
 While Yoshida won his election, a plurality of the seats in the House of Representatives went to the Japan Socialist Party.
-Yoshida was approached by Tetsu Katayama and Suehiro Nishio, respectively chairman and secretary general of the Socialist Party, about including the Liberal Party in a grand coalition, but he declined because he considered the left-wing of the Socialist Party too close to the communists.
+Yoshida was approached by Tetsu Katayama and Suehiro Nishio, respectively chairman and secretary general of the Socialist Party, about including the Liberal Party in a grand coalition, but he declined because he considered the left wing of the Socialist Party too close to the communists.
 The Socialists instead formed a coalition with only the Democratic Party, which had been formed by merging the Progressive Party with defectors led by Hitoshi Ashida from the Liberal Party, and the National Cooperative Party.
 Yoshida was succeeded by Tetsu Katayama on 24 May 1947.

 Yoshida and his party thus entered the opposition.
 Yoshida used this time to strengthen his party and consolidate his leadership.
 Shortly after the Katayama Cabinet was replaced by the Ashida Cabinet in March 1948, the Liberal Party formed into the Democratic Liberal Party by merging with a breakaway group led by Shidehara from the Democratic Party.